Fire and rescue services

 More information:

 Violent crime is widespread and can happen at any time of the day.
+Armed robbery, including ambush and roadside crime, is common.

-Carjacking and gun crime frequently happens and may include:
+Gun crime happens frequently and may include:

-Petty crime is often accompanied by violence and can include:
+Petty crime is common and can include:

 There's no official government curfew in Juba but this can change at short notice.
 Most embassies and international organisations have a self-imposed curfew.
 The time varies depending on local events.